ReactiveX/RxScala/README.md

 ## Versioning

-RxScala 0.x is based on RxJava 0.x.
-RxScala 1.0 will be released when RxJava 1.0 is released.
+Before 0.21, RxScala 0.x was based on RxJava 0.x.
+From 0.21, RxScala is based on RxJava 1.0.

 As of 1.0.0 semantic versioning will be used.